erikrause/triangle-injection/README.md

   - added shader resorce view for backbuffer.
   - created render target with 2x size of backbuffer texture.

-Also added IDXGISwapChain::D3D11CreateDevice() passthrough function for Visual Studio GPU debugger.
+Also added IDXGISwapChain::D3D11CreateDevice() passthrough function for Visual Studio GPU debugger and debug compile flang to shaders.

 For digits drawing DirectXTK is used with generated fonts ([fonts generating tutorial](https://github.com/microsoft/DirectXTK/wiki/Drawing-text)).